 - 9.1.
 Any event advertised as a campdraft, either in written or verbal form of advertising, shall change the status of a horse, whether or not the event is affiliated with a recognised campdraft association. - 9.2.
-For a competition to be deemed a campdraft, either entry fees are charged or prize money given.
-Where awards are given and no additional entry fee is charged for any campdraft event, horse status will not be altered.
+For a competition to be deemed a campdraft, either entry fees are charged or prize money given, with the exception of any of the following: - A. Any individual incentive and or award for the highest scoring class of rider and or horse in any event or round. - B. Any individual incentive and or award for the highest scoring breed or sex of horse in any event or round. - C. Any individual award determined by the committee. - D. Where the above awards and or incentives are given and no additional entry fee is charged for any campdraft event, a horse or rider status will not be altered. - E. The above will be as of the 24th of June, 2025 and will not be considered retrospective.

-9.3.
-Restricted Campdrafts

-A win in a registered breed society campdraft or invitation campdraft will alter the status of the horse as per the status of the event.
-If the class is unspecified, the status will be determined by the highest status of horse that competes.

-- 9.4.
-The status of a horse winning a campdraft will be determined by the highest class of horse that competes with the exception of Juniors, Juveniles, Ladies, Mens, Old Buffers, Associates, Futurities, Rookie Horses, and Encouragement campdrafts.
-The winner attains the status of the highest class of horse participating (eg if one Open horse competes then it is classed as an Open draft). - 9.5.
-The first round of any campdraft must be completed before any winner can be decided.
-Where two or more horses tie for first place, the winner shall be determined by a run-off; however, under exceptional circumstances a draw will determine the winner of the campdraft if a run-off is not possible, with only the winner breaking status.
+- 9.3 A win in a registered breed society campdraft or invitation campdraft will alter the status of the horse as per the status of the event.
+If the class is unspecified, the status will be determined by the highest status of horse that competes. - 9.4 The status of a horse winning a campdraft will be determined by the highest class of horse that competes with the exception of Juniors, Juveniles, Ladies, Mens, Old Buffers, Associates, Futurities, Rookie Horses and Encouragement campdrafts.
+The winner attains the status of the highest class of horse participating.